 - Confirm Anti-virus and Anti-spam compatibility: You must ensure that Exchange Server is running fully compatible anti-virus and anti-spam software.
 If the anti-virus has compatibility issues then during update it may create problems.

 - Backup Exchange Database: You must regularly backup the Exchange database so that you do not need to face data loss due to corruption of the Exchange database file.
 The complete database backup ensures the data safety and saves you from Exchange disaster.
 You can use Exchange-aware backup mechanism to ensure up-to-date backup of Exchange database.

 If you consider the tips mentioned above then you can smoothly work with Exchange Server.
 The tips help you stay away from Exchange disaster and other Exchange related issues.
 Kernel for Exchange Server helps you to rebuild the corrupted exchange databases to healthy and working databases.
-It helps to retrieve exchange mailboxes and save them to new EDB and PST files.
-Additionally, the preview of mailbox items before saving is the best feature of the exchange repair tool.
+EDB to PST tool helps to retrieve exchange mailboxes and save them to new EDB and PST files.
+Additionally, the preview of mailbox items before saving is the best feature of the Exchange Recovery Tool.